Menu

 Trees

-It’s not unusual for a tree to be in more than one yard.
-Sometimes the trunk of the tree is in one person’s yard but the branches and roots extend into someone else’s yard.
-This can cause confusion about who has the rights to a tree and conflict between neighbours.
+It is not unusual for a tree to spread over more than one yard.
+Sometimes, the trunk of the tree is in one person’s yard, but the branches and roots extend into someone else’s yard.
+This can cause confusion about who has the rights to a tree and lead to conflict between neighbours.

-Sometimes neighbours agree to plant trees between their properties.
-Other times, trees are growing along the property line, with both yards having some of the trunk, roots and branches, even though the neighbours did not jointly plant the trees.
+Sometimes, neighbours agree to plant trees between their properties.
+Other times, trees are growing along the property line, with both yards having some of the trunk, roots and branches.
 This can happen when trees grow without being planted by anyone or when a tree is planted in one neighbour’s yard and then grows across the property line.

-Disputes involving trees are very fact-specific.
-Often problems can be resolved before they get to the point where there is talk of a lawsuit through discussions and compromise.
-If the situation cannot be resolved property owners may want to seek legal advice before taking any action.
+Disputes involving trees are very fact specific.
+The parties involved can often resolve problems before they get to the point where there is talk of a lawsuit through discussions and compromise.
+If they cannot resolve the situation, property owners may want to seek legal advice before taking any action.

 How helpful was this article?